hrithikundugmit2225-glitch/kanban-board/README.md

 - **Responsive Layout:** Fully optimized for mobile, tablet, and desktop viewports using a clean and intuitive user interface.

 ### Collaboration Features
-- **Member Invitations:** Invite members to collaborate on specific boards.
 - **Password Recovery:** Forgot password functionality for email-authenticated accounts.

 ---